What are AI Forms? + 10 AI Form Builders

 Other AI-coding solutions

 We’ve already hinted at a different approach to AI form generation without considering it in great detail.
-That is utilizing AI to generate individual elements of our form rather than a wholesale solution.
+That is utilizing AI to generate individual elements of our form rather than a wholesale solution, as we would with an AI form builder.

 There are essentially two configurations of this, each with its own distinct goals, use cases, and required tooling.